Companion Volunteer

 Application Process:

 The best way to start your application process is with a conversation to ensure this position meets your needs and interests!
 Applicants complete an application form, required documentation, and complete a comprehensive criminal history background check.
-All background checks are paid for by the Legacy Corps Program.
-We will guide applicants through this process, and assist with AmeriCorps Enrollment.
+All background checks are paid for by the Aging Strong Program.
+We will guide applicants through this process.

 All volunteer positions are contingent on passing multi-level criminal history background checks.

-The Legacy Corps Program is committed to providing fulfilling and safe experiences to volunteers and the families we serve.
+The Companion Respite Program is committed to providing fulfilling and safe experiences to volunteers and the families we serve.
 Your experience as a volunteer is important to us!

 For more information on Companion Volunteer Positions, contact Lisa Underwood at lunderwood@jannus.org or 208-947-4284.